How to do Meditation at the Center for Contemplative Practice

 However, there is a great deal of strength of substance in the notion that the basis of everything cannot be made into an object.
 In CPT, this basis is seen as inclusive, spontaneous and of the nature of space that contains within it everything and yet itself , rests on nothing.
 Through a focus on this absence of reference, CPT aims to abrogate the emphasis that we all lay on our centres, like work, relationships, money, health and such.
 Instead we shift our awareness to an essence that itself is not an object, to be discerned, categorized and manipulated and is at the same time universal and primordial ground.
 Not nothing and neither something.

 Our ability to access this essence is the domain of resilience work.
 It is embedded because, in truth, we are never separate from this essence.
 The essence, as it were permeates the expressions, and in resilience work, we use the expressions to access the essence.
 This is done through various means, vital to all of which is the principle of anchoring.
 In CPT, anchoring is a way to invest repeated attention on a chosen “entity of focus”.
-There are three principal anchors in CPT – a body anchor, an object anchor or the question anchor.
+There are three principal anchors in CPT – a body anchor, an object anchor and the query anchor.
 By using these anchors, we learn to use everyday, relative reality to connect with what CPT terms the primordial ground of core spaciousness.

 In learning how to engage in contemplative practice, such a focus on the ground as opposed to the details can be most enabling and in CPT is the returning point of all contemplative, fragility and resilience work.